MicrosoftDocs/power-platform/power-platform/well-architected/security/application-secrets.md

 | X.509 | A standard that defines the format of public key certificates. |

 > [!Important]
-> **Don't treat** **nonsecrets like secrets.** Secrets require operational rigor that's unnecessary for nonsecrets and that might result in extra costs.
+> **Don't treat nonsecrets like secrets.** Secrets require operational rigor that's unnecessary for nonsecrets and that might result in extra costs.
 >
 > Application settings that are not secrets, such as the URLs of the APIs that the application needs, should be kept separate from the application code or application secrets.
-A possible way to store application configuration is to use a custom connector or environment variables.
-Alternatively, you can use a Dataverse table that holds metadata about the application configuration, but then you’ll need to find a way to fill this data in a new environment (transfer config data from dev/test/prod).
-You can use Dataflows for this.
+To store application configuration, consider using a custom connector or environment variables.
+Another option is to use a Dataverse table to store metadata about the application configuration.
+However, you’ll need to find a way to fill this data in a new environment, such as transferring config data from development to testing or production.
+You can use Dataflows to accomplish this.

 ## Key design strategies

-- Consider the following areas of concern before storing and managing secrets:
+Consider the following areas of concern before storing and managing secrets:

 - Created secrets should be kept in secure storage with strict access controls.
 - Secret rotation is a proactive operation, whereas revocation is reactive.
 - Only trusted identities should have access to secrets.